kintone-labs/kintone-ui-component/CONTRIBUTING.md

 ### Issue

-The format of the Issue Title is as follows:s
+The format of the Issue Title is as follows:
 ```sh
 [Issue Type] Title
 ```